ImtiazKhanDS/notes/Productivity/Habits.md

 **Unpacking the Most common Habits**

-Question : I want to be more productive and avoid procrastination, How do I apply 4 laws of behaviour change?
+**Question** : I want to be more productive and avoid procrastination, How do I apply 4 laws of behaviour change?

-Answer:
+**Answer**:  Productivity is different for different individuals, So let’s take writing as an example.

+**Goal** : To write every day
+**System** : Collection of habits that lead to writing every day.

+**Make it obvious** : Write the topic that you want to write about and stick it on the keyboard or keep the google doc open with the topic name

+**Make it attractive** : Write about what interests you

+Make it easy : Just write one sentence